 Find Out If You Are a Candidate for Ankle Replacement

-If you have end-stage ankle arthritis and are considering your surgical options, a comprehensive evaluation can determine whether total ankle replacement or ankle fusion is the better choice for your specific situation.
+If you have end-stage ankle arthritis and are considering your surgical options, a hands-on exam plus imaging when needed can determine whether total ankle replacement or ankle fusion is the better choice for your specific situation.
 At Balance Foot & Ankle, we provide detailed ankle assessments at our Howell and Bloomfield Hills offices.

 → Book a consultation